cxa/CXAHyperlinkLabel/README.md

 # CXAHyperlinkLabel

-A drop-in and easy-to-use replacement for UILabel for iOS 6, supports handling link click and long press with block.
+A drop-in and easy-to-use replacement for UILabel for iOS 6, supports handling link click and long press with block that provides information for URL, the range and rect of URL.

 ## Installation